UCI-GDIM31/class-activities-JNightmareC/README.md

 ### W2
-The RGB variables are all floats instead of numbers because all of those values corrispond to each color values, including intencities, darkness, lighnes, and many other things.
-So all of those values need to be represented by more specsific values instead of whole numbers, hence the decimal float.
-The bounce variable is an int instead of any of those other variables because it is a whole number that corrisponds to the units in which a ball bounces up or down, you don't need fractional jumps in that instance.
-The error in that code for that section that unity made me aware of was that a semi colon was expected.
+Question 1: The R, G, B variables are all floats instead of whole ints because all of those values corrispond to each color values, including intencities, darkness, lighness, and many other things.
+So all of those values need to be represented by more spescific values instead of just whole numbers, hence the decimal float.
+Question 2: The bounce variable is an int instead of any of those other variables because it is a whole number that corrisponds to the units in which a ball bounces up or down, you don't need fractional jumps in that instance.
+Question 3: The error in that code for that section that unity made me aware of was that a semi colon was expected.
+The only thing I needed to do in order to fix that issuse was just to add a semi colon at the end of that statement
 ## Open-Source Assets
 ### W1
 - Animals: https://assetstore.unity.com/packages/3d/characters/animals/animals-free-animated-low-poly-3d-models-260727